 At Scaler Academy, we believe in providing a level playing field for all software engineers irrespective of their geographical, financial & educational background.

-Overcoming all the odds against him our Scaler Subham Mallick paved his way from Scaler Academy to the top product companies.
-Here's his journey and his experience as a Scaler mentee in his own words.
+Overcoming all the odds against him our Scaler Subham Mallick paved his way from tier 3 college to top product companies.
+Here's his review about his experience as a Scaler Mentee in his own words.

 My hometown is Hasnabad, West Bengal.
 My father was in the Indian army, so for most of my childhood years we were roaming throughout India.

 I did my high school from West Bengal.
 I have been coding since my 9th grade.
 I used to create projects and experiment with languages.